Introduction

 Stoneware: A more dense, longer-lasting ceramic that is commonly used in kitchen appliances because of its resistance to chipping and cracking.

-And let’s not forget about there are ceramic composites and matrix nanocomposites.
+And let’s not forget about there are ceramic matrix composites and nanocomposites.
 They are modern innovations that strengthen ceramics further.
 Such techniques are being used in aerospace, medicine, and even body armor.
 Pretty cool, isn’t it?

 Manufacturing And Techniques

 If you’ve ever played with clay, you know there’s something special about changing the nature of raw earth into something useful and beautiful.
-Traditional methods for making ceramics have been ancient for thousands of years and still hold their charm.
+Traditional methods for making ceramics have been used for thousands of years and still hold their charm.

 -